upn3xt/chrono/journal/JOURNAL.md

 AI is a blessing at times like this.
 GPT said that ASTNode as main struct would create a circular dependency cycle since im doing SomeField: ASTNode ←  this is the circular point.
 The fix is simple using pointers.
 I know that a while ago I said that pointers were bad so guess what?
 They're not.
 And a massive refactor is coming.

+## Set a world record for refactor cause I'm just like that!

+Made a the previous commit like 10 mins ago and the massive refactoring is done in less time.